64th Air Expeditionary Group: Expeditionary operations

 The 64 AEG/AEW operated out of Camp Snoopy at Doha International Airport, Qatar from 1996 until 2004.

 In 2005, the group was activated for defense of personnel and assets in Southwest Asia.
-It provided force protection and support services for the installation in Riyadh, Saudi Arabia known as Eskan Village, replacing the former 320th Air Expeditionary Group.
+It provided force protection and support services for the installation in Riyadh, Saudi Arabia, known as Eskan Village, replacing the former 320th Air Expeditionary Group.
 The group was made up of about 300 security forces, support airmen, and civilians in two squadrons: the 64th Expeditionary Security Forces Squadron and the 64th Expeditionary Support Squadron.
-Their mission was to stand guard, provide integrated defense, emergency response, and combat support for the base, which houses military and host-nation tenant agencies.
-Most days the airmen fought the Global War on Terrorism in extreme temperatures of more than 100 degrees Fahrenheit.
+Their mission was to stand guard, provide integrated defense, emergency response, and combat support for the base, which housed military and host-nation tenant agencies.
+Operations were conducted in temperatures often exceeding 100 degrees Fahrenheit.

 In April 2020, the group was reactivated under the leadership of Air Force Colonel Adrian Byers.
-The AEG responded to the COVID-19 Pandemic, performing medical duties in support of the New York Health and Hospital Systems fight against COVID-19.
+The group assisted the New York Health and Hospital Systems with medical duties during the COVID-19 pandemic.
 The leadership cell functioned out of Joint Base McGuire-Dix-Lakehurst, NJ with forward presence stationed at the Jacob Javits Convention Center in New York under the leadership of Deputy Commander, Lt Col Curt Hasse.
 The COVID response mission ended and the 64 AEG was once again inactivated in July 2021.